-In discussing the myriad qualities of toners, Dr. Gilbert explains they “effectively evaporate—for some people toners can soothe your skin, for some they can tighten your skin, strip some of the oil” off the skin.
+In discussing the myriad qualities of toners, Dr. Gilbert explains they offer different benefits—depending on your skin type and the ingredients in the formula.
+She gives a few examples, stating that toners can soothe skin, tighten skin or balance out oil production.
 The efficacy of the toner depends on its active ingredients, and you should be particularly conscious of your skin type when selecting a toner.
 Here are the ingredients to look for when choosing a toner for your skin type—along with our top recommendations.

 Dr. Gilbert says, “For people who are acne prone and need to get rid of excess oil, that can be achieved by a toner.”
 Look for products with salicylic acid as the active ingredient as it gently exfoliates and removes dead skin, while also increasing cell turnover and collagen production.

 Got dry skin?
 Stay away from toners with alcohol in them, as it dries you out.
 Dr. Gilbert suggests you look for products containing glycerin, a moisturizer with emollient-like properties that will soften the skin.
 Essential oils can also work great for dry skin as they nourish and smooth, but Dr. Gilbert warns that “some people have hypersensitivity to essential oils, which can create contact dermatitis.”